mkows/frontend-manual/accessibility-guidelines/README.md

 Install Pa11y globally with [this npm package](https://www.npmjs.com/package/pa11y):

-`npm install -g pa11y@beta`
+`npm install -g pa11y`

-We used pa11y version 5.x (currently beta version) in order to be able to use Chromium - pa11y 4.x uses phantomjs.
+We use pa11y version 5.x that uses Puppeteer (with Chromium).

 ## 5.2.
 How to use

-Run an accessibility test against a URL:
+Run an accessibility test against a single URL:

 `pa11y http://example.com`